Get your own free workspace

 Section 1

 On the vacation of a seat in the Senate a special election shall be held no later than one month after that vacation.
-This elected senator shall serve the remander of the previous person's term.
+This elected senator shall serve the remainder of the previous person's term.

 Section 2 - Impeachment

-Amendment 3 - Foreign Citizenship (Ratified 52 NG)
+Amendment 2 - Foreign Citizenship (Ratified 52 NG)

-Amendment 4 - Citizenship Rights & Voting Rights (54 NG)
+Amendment 3 - Citizenship Rights & Voting Rights (54 NG)

 No law shall abridge the rights of a citizen, to deny them to life, liberty or possessions, nor their right to vote, regardless of race or creed.
-A person of any race 20 years of age who is neither serving a criminal sentence for any crime nor has been previously convicted of a crime greater than petty theft shall not be barred from voting, regardless of their race or belief.
+A person of 20 years of age who is neither serving a criminal sentence for any crime nor has been previously convicted of a crime greater than petty theft shall not be barred from voting, regardless of their race or belief.
 No tax, fee or test may be enacted in coloration with voting as a condition to vote.
 Nor shall any person legally in the country be discriminated against (such as for wages of equal pay or in service) based on their race, creed or religion.

-Amendment 5 - Woman's Right to vote (Ratified 918 NG)
+Amendment 6 - Woman's Right to vote (Ratified 2653 NG)

 No person shall be refused the right to vote based on their sex.

-Amendment 6 - The World Assembly (Ratified September 28th, 944 KG)
+Amendment 7 - The World Assembly (Ratified September 28th, 2751 KG)

 Comments (0)